frankNowinski/frankNowinski.github.io/_posts/2016-03-18-editing-a-form-asynchronously.md

 });
 {% endhighlight %}

 First, I assigned the workout id to a variable so I could reference the workout row within my jQuery selectors.
 Next, I assigned the new workout form values to variables.
-Then, I updated the DOM to display the updated workout values and removed the `hide-row` class so the span element containing the html text would appear.
+Then, I updated the DOM to display the updated workout values and removed the <code>hide-row</code> class so the span element containing the html text would appear.
 Lastly, I hide the input fields by removing the id field.
 And viola, finished.

 Although it was a multistep process, giving users the ability to update their data within the DOM and not having to be redirected to a new page will not only increase the users satisfaction but it will make your app more intuitive, and therefore, a feature worth implementing.